 However, if you’re interested in seeing the Norwegian Fjords at their most spectacular then take a chance on cruising in the spring (around May) when the snow capped mountains begin to thaw and the waterfalls are at their peak.
 As such, this is one of the most popular times of year to visit so the demand on local excursions will be very high – plan ahead.

-Winter cruises are becoming very desirable to see the Northern Lights, but keep in mind stormy weather is possible and temperatures in the Arctic Circle are usually at or below freezing in places like Tromsø.
-Having said that, The Norwegian Fjords are usually milder than inland locations thanks to warmer air off the gulf stream.
+Winter cruises are a great option if you’d love to see the Northern Lights, but keep in mind stormy weather is possible and temperatures in the Arctic Circle are likely to be below freezing.

 Is a Norwegian Fjords cruise family-friendly?